-We aim to reduce costs annually by a further 1 billion euros by the end of 2026.
-The program will generate cost savings in both production as well as non-production areas.
-It will include further reducing fixed costs by driving efficiency in company structures, adapting production capacities to market needs and significantly trimming variable costs by redesigning processes.
+We aim to reduce costs annually by a further €1 billion by the end of 2026.
+The program will generate sustainable cost savings in both production as well as non-production areas.
+It will include further reductions in fixed costs by driving efficiency in company structures, adapting production capacities to market needs and significantly trimming variable costs by redesigning processes and when awarding external service contracts.

 The situation is serious, so we are explicitly not ruling out any measures.
-The program will also lead to further job cuts.
-As usual, we will involve employee representatives regarding the various measures that will be further detailed in the coming months.
+Unfortunately, the further program will also lead to additional job cuts.
+We will communicate the scope and structure at a later date.
+The details are currently being worked out.
+As usual, we will closely involve employee representatives in this process.

-The measures already announced in October 2022 and February 2023 will achieve another 0.5 billion euros in annual cost savings by the end of 2026.
-The total one-time costs for these measures as well as the further program are expected to be up to 1.8 billion euros.
+The measures already announced in October 2022 and February 2023 will achieve another €500 million in annual cost savings by the end of 2026.
+The total one-time costs for these measures as well as the additional program are expected to be up to €1.8 billion.

-Besides the required cost reductions, we will do everything possible to increase the utilization rates of our competitive assets to bring them back to normal levels.
-In doing so, we aim to generate additional contribution margins to return to solid earnings at the

-Ludwigshafen site.
-This applies particularly to our upstream assets in the Chemicals and Materials segments, where plants require constantly high utilization rates of 80 to 90 percent to achieve industrytypical earnings.
-Currently, we are operating with utilization rates considerably below normal levels at the Ludwigshafen site.
+Besides the required cost reductions I just mentioned, we will do everything possible to significantly increase the utilization rates of our competitive assets again.
+To return to solid earnings at the Ludwigshafen site, we need to generate additional contribution margins from normal levels of plant utilization.
+This applies particularly to our upstream assets in the Chemicals and Materials segments, where plants require constantly high utilization rates of 80 to 90 percent to achieve industry-typical earnings.
+Currently, however, we are operating with utilization rates considerably below normal levels at the Ludwigshafen site.

 The low level of global market demand we are experiencing at the moment will, however, not continue over the longer term.
-Sooner or later, customers will increase their orders again, and markets will normalize.
+Sooner or later, customers will increase their orders again and markets will normalize.
 We at BASF will be ready to serve the increasing demand from our customers, and earnings contributions will improve accordingly.
 Historic data shows that, even under price pressure, such a step-up in utilization rates will quickly lead to an increase in contribution margins.
-The chemical industry will be the first to benefit from reviving demand since we supply materials to the manufacturing industries at the beginning of almost all value chains.
+The chemical industry will be the first to benefit from reviving demand since we supply our products to the manufacturing industries at the beginning of almost all value chains.

-In parallel to the short-term program announced today, Markus Kamieth and the new Board team will update the longer-term positioning of the Ludwigshafen site.
+In parallel to this short-term program announced today, Markus Kamieth and the new Board team will update the target picture and longer-term positioning of the Ludwigshafen site.
 This will reflect both the regulatory framework and the changed market realities in Europe and Germany.
 The target picture will give a clear strategic direction for the structural development and will set ambitious profitability targets.
-The Board will provide details in the second half of 2024.
+Detailed information will be provided by the Board in the second half of 2024.

-What is undisputed is that the Board team stays strongly committed to the Ludwigshafen site.
+The Board team will remain strongly committed to the Ludwigshafen site.
 We want to develop Ludwigshafen into the leading low-CO2-emission chemical production site with high profitability and sustainability.
 We will focus Ludwigshafen on supplying the European market to remain the partner of choice for our customers.
 To achieve this, it is essential that we implement the program consistently and as quickly as possible.
 At the same time, we are systematically driving forward our business in those regions of the world that are growing more dynamically and offer attractive conditions for investments.

-[Slide 7: Lower Scope 1 and Scope 2 emissions in 2023; new target for Scope 3.1 emissions announced in December 2023]
+[Chart 6: Lower Scope 1 and Scope 2 emissions in 2023; new target for Scope 3.1 emissions announced in December 2023]

-Now let's return to our reporting and take a look at BASF Group's CO2 emissions.
+Now let's take a look at BASF Group's CO2 emissions.